RC06 - Below Calachota

 Site RC06 is located just below the settlement of Calachota and above the mid-catchment reservoir at Capillucas at 1660m asl in the arid subtropics.
 The valley here is broad with a highly braided channel.
 There are significant areas of cultivation, requiring irrigation waters.
 These are abstracted in the traditional fashion with many channels carrying water along valley side contours to feed fields by superficial watering.
 The valley is deeply incised with steep arid slopes rising from the flood plain.
 Valley sides at this elevation remain very dry, mainly supporting the xeric vegetative communities found lower down in the valley system.
 At this point in the sub-catchment farming is partly subsistence, but some production is still offered to markets down the valley.
 There are areas devoted to avocados, citrus and some plantains.

 As elsewhere in the drainage basin, discharge is highly variable with a marked seasonality.
 Discharge measurements from November to March being considerably greater.
 The channel itself is braided with large area of ephemeral gravel islands found in the channel.
 In addition to the abstraction of water, the extraction of gravels and sands is undertaken just below the village close to the site.

 Natural vegetation is limited to scattered willows and river cane along the banks.
 The fauna and flora in the valley remain depauperate.
 Scrub Blackbird, Black-necked Woodpecker and Bare-faced and Croaking Ground Doves are common.

 Site RC06 - Study site location: below the settlemnt of Calchota and just above the riverbed gravel workings.
-(John Forrest)

 Site RC06 - the study site.
-(John Forrest)
+(November 2019) (John Forrest)

 Site RC06 - View upstream.
-(John Forrest)
+(November 2019) (John Forrest)

 Site RC06 - View downstream.
-(John Forrest)
+(November 2019) (John Forrest)